llMBQll/OmniLED/docs/user_scripts.md

 > best to keep the current convention of using PascalCase for data field names.

 Application update events are generated when any application sends an update to the server.
-OmniLED will then generate an update event for every top level field in the update data.
+OmniLED will then generate an update event for every named field in the update data.
 It will also convert this data to a global variable that is accessible from user scripts.

 Additionally, for each update cycle there will be special event called `OMNILED.Update`, so that an action can be run on each event loop update, rather than relying on receiving application updates